5 Questions Every Vendor Should Ask Before Selling at a Flea Market

 1. How many customers attend each day/week?

-The number of customers will help you gage the stock of product you will need to bring with you to the show, and will give you an idea of the size of the show.
+The number of customers will help you gauge the stock of product you will need to bring with you to the show, and will give you an idea of the size of the show.
 Some vendors only like to partake in larger shows, some prefer small shows.
 Asking the regular number of show attendees will help guide your decision if the show is right for you.

 2. Is the market indoor or outdoor?

 This is a big question.
 Preparing for an indoor show vs. an outdoor show is very different.
 Some vendors are fully prepared to participate in an outdoor market.
 For other vendors, it can be a little more of a challenge especially depending on your product type.
-If the show is outdoor, I suggest investing in a sturdy pop-up canopy, stakes to hold it down, and your own tables.
+If the show is outdoors, I suggest investing in a sturdy pop-up canopy, stakes to hold it down, and your own tables.

 3. What type of items are usually sold (Misc.
 Items, Antiques, Handmade, Artisan Goods, etc.)?

 Sometimes markets and fair are geared towards one genre.
-Whether it be an Antique Fair where only antiques are allowed, or flea markets where almost anything is allowed, make sure the markets you are thinking about fit in with your products.
+Whether it be an Antique Market where only antiques are allowed, or flea markets where almost anything is allowed, make sure the markets you are thinking about fit in with your products.

 4. How does the venue market/advertise the event?